project-nos/decorators/README.md

 [![npm](https://img.shields.io/npm/v/@project-nos/decorators?style=flat-square)](https://www.npmjs.com/package/@project-nos/decorators)
 [![npm bundle size](https://img.shields.io/bundlephobia/min/@project-nos/decorators?style=flat-square)](https://bundlephobia.com/package/@project-nos/decorators)

-### A library to help you develop spryker frontend components fast and easy.
+### A library to help you build Web Components fast and easy.

 You no longer have to write all the boilerplate code needed to bring your components to life.
-Under the hood this library uses typescript decorators to automatically bind attributes, actions and targets to your Spryker frontend components.
+Under the hood this library uses decorators to automatically bind attributes, actions and targets to your Web Components.

 There is no better way to get a feel for what NOS decorators is and what it can do, than by seeing it for yourself: